The Patient Retention Report is designed to give you an overview of the booking habits of your staff members.

 Jane removes the initial visits from the visit count and then turns that number into a percentage of visits.
 You can see here of all the visits seen in that time frame what percentage of the visits were repeat business TO THE PRACTICE.
-Again really important to note here that this number is showing the percentage of patient visits that are returning to the clinic.
+Again really important to note here that this number is showing the percentage of patient or client visits that are returning to the clinic.
 They may have previously seen a different staff member.
 This can be calculated as:

 (Total Visits - New Patients) / Total Visits = Returning Visits * 100%

 Shows how many of these visits were repeat during the reporting period.
 So for example, if the report is run for an entire month, this is the number of visits that were a returning visit during this period.

 This will give you a rough idea of whether the practitioner is booking clients more than a single time.
 Again, it’s always important to keep treatment style, report date ranges, vacation or sick time and the many other factors that could be affecting reporting data in mind.